NikosMav/code2pdf/tests/README.md

 # Tests

-This folder contains comprehensive test suites for the code2pdf application, including tests for the website enrichment feature.
+This folder contains comprehensive test suites for the github-scraper application, including tests for the website enrichment feature.

 ## 📁 Test Files